-This may seem deceptively simple, and I’m sure that everyone reading this could come up with some retort, some reason why you cannot be happy right now because of X, Y, Z problem in your life.
+This may seem deceptively simple, and I’m sure that everyone reading this could come up with some retort, some reason why you cannot be happy right now because of X, Y, or Z problems in your life.
 However, the opposite is also true, since most of our readers are fortunate enough to have their basic needs met (food, shelter, security) and obviously have access to a computer or smartphone, in order to be reading this.
-I’d bet that everyone reading this can find something, or many things, to be grateful for in this moment.
+I’d bet that everyone reading this can find something, or many things, to be grateful for at this moment.

-Neale Donald Walsch challenges us to not only be happy for what we have, and what we perceive to be the blessings in our lives, but to also find gratitude for the challenges in our lives.
+Neale Donald Walsch challenges us to not only be happy for what we have, and what we perceive to be the blessings in our lives but to also find gratitude for the challenges in our lives.
 Try this exercise, that he suggests:

-The next time you are confronted with any undesired outcome, result or experience, just stop.
+The next time you are confronted with any undesired outcome, result, or experience, just stop.
 Stop right in the middle of whatever’s going on.
 Just…

 Close your eyes for the smallest moment and say inside your head, “Thank you, God.”

 Take one good, deep breath and say it again.

 “Thank you for this gift and the treasure that it holds for me.”